emubns, a Braille 'n Speak synth emulator

 To build emubns on Linux, simply type 'make'.
 This should produce an emubns

-executable, assuming that your system has all necessary dependencies:
+executable, assuming that your system has a C compiler (clang/gcc) and the

 -- DOWNLOAD ------------------------------------------------------------------